aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

   - also show scatter of values as background shadow
 - Try Loss as mean, median, mode etc from all networks in both actors and critics
 - Try different number of actors/critics in main/target networks
+- Try with GPU
+- Try with 6 points for Aubo env
+- Try to change n_cycles, n_batches, n_episodes, n_epochs
+- Try with Aubo env-6, where robot actually moves to learn the task
+- Try on door opening environment
+- Try other openai baselines envs to run the code

 ## How to plot results:
 For one set of parameter values and for one DRL run, plot results using: